-- Actor Allusion: In one the episodes a client says Infeld should start his own religion.
-McDowell (who plays Infeld) is also playing Bret Stiles, a cult leader, on The Mentalist
+- Actor Allusion: In one episode a client says Infeld should start his own religion.
+Malcolm McDowell (who plays Infeld) is also playing Bret Stiles, a cult leader, on The Mentalist.

 - Amoral Attorney: Damien in the first episode, when he colludes with a CEO to sell out an airline pilot to limit an airline's liability by paying a witness to make false testimony.

 - Ambulance Chaser: How the two are operating in the first episode, but Lighter and Softer versions as per the show's tone.

 - Bollywood Nerd: Pindar

 - Brilliant but Lazy: Both Franklin and Bash, of course.

 - Calling the Old Man Out: Franklin, with his father.